liyanasahir/hugo-blog/content/posts/goodbye-iisc.md

 {{< figure align=center src="/media/bye4.jpeg" caption="On the way to classes, with Sanjay and Chaitanya.
 Somewhere around third sem. ">}}

 {{< figure align=center src="/media/bye5.jpeg" caption="A Sunday night at Corner House.
-Anticlockwise from bottom: Sriman, Chaitanya, Athira, Aryechi, Anagha, Manikanta, Sachin and Sanjay.
+Clockwise from bottom: Sriman, Chaitanya, Athira, Aryechi, Anagha, Manikanta, Sachin and Sanjay.
 Different departments and states, united by DBC (Death By Chocolate, for the uninitiated.
 I thought it referred to Dosa Butter Coffee when I heard it first, honest mistake given Bangalore's love for dosa places?) ">}}